spmendieta/holberton-system_engineering-devops/0x00-shell_basics/README.md

 * 5-listfilesdigitonly: Display current directory contents with Long format, user and group IDs displayed numerically, And hidden files (starting with.)
 * 6-firstdirectory: Create a script that creates a directory named holberton in the /tmp/ directory.
 * 7-movethatfile: Move the file betty from /tmp/ to /tmp/holberton.
+* 8-firstdelete: Delete the file betty in /tmp/ directory.